 You should always want to use all the runway you can get, but you want that particularly on a high and hot runway.
-Taxi as far back on the runway as possible.
+Therefore taxi as far back on the runway as possible.
 On some fields you can even taxi off the runway to get a few extra meters, provided that the ground is good enough for the early takeoff roll.
+Every extra meter helps.

 Another way to lose effective runway length is to begin your takeoff roll before you have applied full power.
 You may have to do that on stony gravel runways like Baringo to protect the propeller, but if you have a grass or paved runway, don't do it.
 Instead step on the brakes, apply full power, lean to max rpm as described above, and check the engine instruments.
 Only then release the brakes and begin your takeoff roll with the full acceleration provided by your engine, which is now already running at its highest possible rpm and power.
 This also gives you some added security of stable fuel flow, because you may notice any anomaly earlier.

-Use all the knowledge you have learned and avoid all possible mistakes you can think of.
+Apply everything you have learned and avoid all possible mistakes you can think of.
+For example:

 Landing an aeroplane on a high and hot airfield is much easier than taking off from one, but it still poses some problems and risks that you should be aware of.

 As usual, you want to land into the wind, rather than with a tailwind, unless other factors like high obstacles dictate otherwise.
 Determine the wind before you arrive by looking at the windsock.
 If there is no serviceable windsock, look at smoke or cloud shadows, but the latter can be misleading.
 Another procedure is to fly across the airfield at a right angle and observe your sideways drift.

 If you cannot determine the wind direction and therefore have a risk of some slight tailwind, use full flaps, approach short, and keep your approach speed a little lower than usual, like 65 kt instead of 70.
-Treat the approach as a short-field approach, in which you want to land near the threshold.
+Treat the approach like a short-field approach, in which you want to land near the threshold.
 If there turns out to be some tailwind, you may not actually be able to touch down near the threshold, but at least you will not use up too much of the runway before touching down and will still have enough room for braking and stopping.
 If you feel that you may have a tailwind and find yourself too fast to touch down short, consider abandoning the landing and going round again.

 Landing downhill poses the problem that you may land longer, i.e. further down the runway, than desired.
 Again use full flaps, approach with a somewhat lower speed, and keep a higher sink rate to make sure you can put the aeroplane down early.